Rajat4445/Telco-Customer-Churn/README.md

    - Devised strategies based on findings to mitigate customer churn issues.

 ## Results
 The analysis culminated in visualizations and dashboards crafted in Tableau, providing actionable insights into customer churn.
-Further recommendations to address and reduce customer churn are detailed in the report.
+Further recommendations to address and reduce customer churn are detailed in the report (named `Telco Customer Churn Final Report.pdf`) in this repository.

 ## Dashboard Images: